Friendly name: Giant Japanese Timber Bamboo

 Phyllostachys bambusoides Giant Japanese Timber Bamboo

-Phyllostachys bambusoides "Giant Japanese Timber Bamboo" is the most utilized bamboo in Japan where it is valued for its large, good quality, straight, thick-walled culms that are very good for splitting.
-Prior to extensive flowering in the 1970's it was widely distributed on the East and West Coas of the United States.
-Many groves died and did not recover; those that did recover have regained their vegetative vigor and have developed mature groves.
+Phyllostachys bambusoides "Giant Japanese Timber Bamboo" is the most utilized bamboo in Japan where it is valued for its large good quality straight thick-walled culms that are very good for splitting.
+Prior to extensive flowering in the 1970's it was widely distributed on the East and West Coast.
+Many groves died and did not recover; those that did have regained their vegetative vigor and have developed mature groves.
 The shoots have a bitter taste that can be reduced by par-boiling with fresh water 2 or 3 times.
 First introduced in the U.S. in 1889 with many subsequent introductions.
 Our grove came from a recovered grove that flowered in the 70's.
 Most of the divisions from the recovered groves have not attained the rated height and diameter listed.
-The largest culms we have seen from any recovered grove are 55 feet tall and 4 inches in diameter.
-Groves from divisions that didn't flower still attain the rated size.
+The largest culms I have seen from any recovered grove is 55 feet and 4 in in diameter.
+Groves from divisions that didn't fower still attain the rated sizes.

 Pronunciation